 - 1 1/4 pints (710ml) homemade stock (I used lamb stock, but chicken stock works well too)

-- Toast & grind the spices.
-Break open the cardamom pods by crushing with the broad side of a heavy knife.
+- Break open the cardamom pods by crushing with the broad side of a heavy knife.
 Shake out the seeds and discard the husks.

-- Puree the paste ingredients.
-Put the garlic, ginger, red peppers and tomato purée in the small bowl of a food processor.
+- Put the aromatics (garlic, ginger, red peppers and tomato purée) in the small bowl of a food processor.
 Blitz until smooth.
 Tip in the toasted spices, and the remaining paste ingredients (paprika, garam masala, turmeric and salt).
-Blitz until fully blended.
-You can make this ahead, as the paste will keep for a week in an airtight container in the refrigerator.
+Blitz to a smooth paste.

 - Brown the meat.
 Heat 2 tablespoons of cooking oil in a heavy-based casserole over a medium-high heat.
 When a few drops of water sizzle and evaporate upon contact with the pan, add the lamb.
 Sear the lamb in 3-4 batches until browned all over with a caramelised crust – about 4 minutes a batch.
 Add more cooking oil if necessary.
 Do not overcrowd the pan.
 Transfer the browned meat to a bowl.